Skip to content

 Virtual meetings and seminars may well be the future of work.
 As virtual audiences grow, though, so too much your virtual hosting skills.
 This should include not only enhancements to your remote conferencing technologies but also to your virtual presentation strategies.

 About the author: Luke Smith is a writer and researcher turned blogger.
-Since finishing college he has been trying his hand at being a freelance writer.
-He enjoys writing on a variety of topics but technology and digital marketing topics are his favourites.
-When he isn't writing you can find him travelling, hiking, or getting into the latest tech.
+Since finishing college, he has been trying his hand at being a freelance writer.
+He enjoys writing on a variety of topics, but technology and digital marketing are his favourites.
+When he isn't writing, you can find him travelling, hiking, or getting into the latest tech.

 RELATED ARTICLES